Fire ban information

 It takes a lot of rain to restore moisture to deep soil layers, trees, and logs that have dried out.
 Rain quickly evaporates when followed by warm temperatures and wind.
 This means fire danger can quickly return to high or extreme.

 The regional wildfire situation may be more active.
-It is important for Parks Canada not to have human-caused fires divert resources from naturally caused ones in other areas.
+It is important for Parks Canada not to have human-caused fires that may divert resources from active wildfires in other areas.

 Does a provincial fire ban apply to national parks?